 Residents who do not have County-contracted Residential Curbside Collection should use the Residential Convenience Drop-Off Centers for disposal of regular household bagged trash and recyclables.
 Only residents who DO NOT have curbside pickup service should utilize the convenience centers.
 Residents who have curbside pick-up should continue to use the curbside service.

 **All Trash Must Be Tied and Bagged Securely**

-Curbside bulky trash collection resumes August 3.
+Curbside bulky trash collections have resumed.
 Appointments may be scheduled by visiting bulkytrash.princegeorgescountymd.gov or by contacting 311.